Rainymy/volumize/tracker.md

 - [ ] Implement the settings + including the settings page.
     - Add different settings functionality.
-- [ ] Implement a heart beat functionality.
-    - Client may disconnect (device sleep).
 - [ ] Detect changes in volume.
     - Implement volume detection functionality.
     - Send updates to all clients.